|

 One of our primary goals at Cedar Gallery is to provide a public forum

-for both unknown and established artists to showcase their works.
+for both unknown and established Chinese artists to showcase their works.
 We

 particularly encourage contributions from aspiring modern artists,